NethServer/ns8-core/core/agent/README.md

 ## Action commands

-Each command sent to the `AGENT_COMFD` file descriptor must be composed at least by one field that identifies the command *name*.
+A command sent to the `AGENT_COMFD` file descriptor is an UTF-8 encoded string with a trailing new-line character.
+The string represents an array of space delimited fields.
+It must be composed at least by one field that identifies the command *name*.
 Further fields are *arguments*:

 1. command name